Skip to main content

 Remarks

-If the interval is absent then the resulting expression is also absent.
+If the interval is absent, the resulting expression is also absent.

 Example

-In the following example we constraint interval variable y to start after end of y with a delay at least 10.
-In addition we constrain length of x to be less or equal than length of y.
+In the following example, we constraint interval variable y to start after the end of y with a delay of at least 10.
+In addition, we constrain the length of x to be less or equal to the length of y.

 let model = new CP.Model;